tsuru/tsuru/docs/reference/config.rst

 docker:scheduler:max-used-memory
 ++++++++++++++++++++++++++++++++

 Only valid if ``docker:segregate`` is true.
 This should be a value between 0.0 and 1.0 which describes which fraction of the total amount of memory available to a server should be reserved for app units.

 The amount of memory available is found based on the node metadata described by ``docker:scheduler:total-memory-metadata`` config setting.

-If this value is set, tsuru will only allow the creation of new units if there is at least one server with enough unreserved memory to fit the amount of memory needed by the unit, based on which plan was used to create the application.
+If this value is set, tsuru will try to find a node with enough unreserved memory to fit the creation of new units, based on how much memory is required by the plan used to create the application.
+If no node with enough unreserved memory is found, tsuru will ignore memory restrictions and let the scheduler choose any node.

+This setting, along with ``docker:scheduler:total-memory-metadata``, are also used by node auto scaling.
+See :doc:`node auto scaling
+</advanced_topics/node_scaling>` for more details.

 .. _config_cluster_storage: